Cracked.com recently ran a series called “If Every Lie on the Internet Was True“, in which this picture was included:

 Instead they sent form letters naming the firearms in question – including make, model and serial number – that were now illegal under the law and declaring that they had a certain period of time to surrender the firearm or lawfully transfer it out of the State.

 This, folks, is what “gun confiscation” looks like.
-Not government agents going door-to-door to seize firearms, but law enforcement sending out letters demanding people surrender firearms, transfer them out of the State, or have them permanently modified to be in compliance with some law.
+Not government agents going door-to-door to seize firearms, but law enforcement sending out letters demanding people surrender firearms, transfer them out of the State, or have them permanently modified to be in compliance with some law, with threat of arrest and prosecution if they refuse or fail to do so.

 And whenever you hear of “gun confiscation” from a gun rights proponent, it is this to which we are referring.